SHtress/SHtress/README.md

 ### Hello there 👋

-I'm Stas Butryn backend developer and knowledge engineer.
+I'm Stas Butryn backend/desktop developer and knowledge engineer.

-Mostly work with C/C++.
+Mostly work with C/C++ but ready to learn something new.
 Have experience in automation with Python and Bash.
 Currently studying PHP.

 Interested in Artificial Intelligence and Operating Systems.
 Big fan of terminals and CLI.